jentery/dh150/index.md

 D: The content of the worksheet is rarely clear and contains some typos or other such hiccups.
 It responds partly or rarely to the questions asked.
 It addresses some of what was taught and discussed during the workshop.
 The worksheet was submitted on time.

 F: The worksheet is missing or was not submitted on time.

 ---

+### Materials

+As part of "apprehension" in the 20 M's, I encourage you to consider the materials used in the work of fiction.
+Materials are about the work as matter and physical substance.
+Here are some ways to think about materials:

+* Presence: can you touch or handle it?
+* Texture: is it smooth or rough?
+* Emphemera: what about it disappears, or what's ghostly or mutable about it?
+* Visibility: what materials can you see? not see?
+* Audibility: does it make a sound? what materials can you hear?
+* Packaging: is it packaged? if so, describe the packaging.

+The materials of the 20 M's prompt considerations of the work as *stuff*.

+---